arandall/meross/doc/provisioning.md

 This is done by sending the `GET` and `SET` packets via HTTP to `http://10.10.10.1/config`

-The tool `meross-device` can be used to mimic the application and provision your own MQTT server.
+The tool `meross-device` can be used to mimic the application and provision your device to connect to your own MQTT server.

+**Note:** If you wish to use username/password authentication in MQTT the username used is the MAC address with `:` characters and the password is the md5sum of the concatination of the MAC and key.
+Given that the device doesn't contain a trust store I see little value in using authentication.

 ```
 # meross-device scan -url URL -raw <testdata/responses/GETACK-wifi-list+SETACK-config-wifi.json